wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values-value-view/README.md

 ### 0.4 (in development)

-* Remove trimming from StringValue expert#
+* Remove trimming from StringValue expert
 * Use ViewState::getFormattedValue for GlobeCoordinate formatting
+* Make some of the animations user definable

 ### 0.3.3 (2014-02-24)